 Napa city is home to an ever-growing art community and houses dozens of galleries and museums, such as the di Rosa Center for Contemporary Art.
 This unique museum houses over 1600 landscapes and fine art with a separate outdoor sculpture garden.
 These beautiful pieces depict the unique perspectives and talents of northern California artists such as Robert Arneson and William T. Wiley.

-There are also countless places to stay in Napa, from RV parks to upscale luxury.
+Napa has countless places to stay, from RV parks to upscale luxury.
 One of the best places to stay in Napa with kids is the Napa Valley Expo RV Campground.
 Or if you need a kid and pet-friendly hotel with a roof, the Hampton Inn & Suites Napa.

 But if you are a solo traveler on a budget, then the Andaz by Hyatt is within walking distance of downtown.
 The Napa River Inn is great for couples looking for a cozy rustic getaway, but try the Westin Verasa Napa for luxury.